US Debt Ceiling Looms Over Biden’s Foreign Trips

-The monthslong impasse between the White House and congressional Republicans over raising the debt ceiling to keep the U.S. from defaulting on its obligations could derail Joe Biden’s upcoming meeting with allies in Japan and Australia.
+As President Joe Biden and congressional leaders continue talks to discuss the issue of raising the debt ceiling to keep the country from defaulting on its obligations, the monthslong impasse could still derail the U.S. leader's upcoming meetings with allies in Japan and Australia.

-The U.S. president is scheduled to depart Washington for Hiroshima on May 17 to attend a meeting of the Group of Seven leaders.
-On May 22 he is to continue to Sydney for the Quad Summit with a brief stop in Port Moresby, Papua New Guinea, to meet with Pacific Island Forum leaders.
+Biden is scheduled to depart Washington for Hiroshima to attend a meeting of the Group of Seven leaders on Wednesday, the day after his second debt ceiling meeting with congressional leaders.
+On May 22, he is to continue to Sydney for the Quad Summit with a brief stop in Port Moresby, Papua New Guinea, to meet with Pacific Island Forum leaders.
 The meetings have been billed as opportunities to deepen cooperation on regional challenges and advance U.S. strategic interests in countering China’s influence.

-Biden “is expecting to go,” said White House press secretary Karine Jean-Pierre during her briefing Friday.
-Earlier this week, Biden said he is committed to going but that resolving the debt ceiling deadlock is the “single most important thing” on his agenda.
-Depending on the state of those negotiations, he said it’s possible he would attend “virtually or not go.”
+Biden "is expecting to go," said White House press secretary Karine Jean-Pierre during her briefing Friday.
+Biden said last week he is committed to going but that resolving the debt ceiling deadlock is the "single most important thing" on his agenda.
+Depending on the state of those negotiations, he said it’s possible he would attend "virtually or not go."

 It would not be the first time an American president has skipped a summit over budget disputes at home.
 Barack Obama canceled a trip to the Asia Pacific Economic Cooperation summit in Indonesia and the East Asia summit in Brunei in 2013 because of a government shutdown over a budget disagreement, and Bill Clinton pulled out of the APEC Japan meeting in 1995, also during a debt ceiling dispute.